 You will probably recognize many of the ELT professionals.
-Clicking on a name will get you brief biographical information and links to their downloadable published articles.
-I have only included professionals for whom I was able to find a link with downloadable articles.
+Clicking on a name will get you brief biographical information and (for most of them) links to downloadable articles.

 If you are not familiar with Jazz Chants, be sure to check it out (in the section Songs and Chants).
 They are great for pronunciation work, as well as for practicing select grammatical structures and vocabulary items.
 Your students, whatever their age, will love the chants.

 In Tools to Make Worksheets, you will find resources to make your own handouts and quizzes.
 Don’t miss ELO, Professor Vilson Leffa’s Electronic Learning Organizer.

 In Proficiency Scales, Levels and Exams you will find information about CEFR, the Cambridge English Scale, Pearson Global, IELTS and ACTFL.
 Be sure to watch the English Profile explanatory video.
 Also, the examples of speaking tests in the Cambridge English Scale will be especially useful to show what you can realistically expect from your students at different levels.

 In Lexical Resources, you will find an assortment of dictionaries (monolingual and bilingual); translators; synonym finders; collocations helpers; concordance programs; text analyzers and simplifiers; and vocabulary and grammar profilers.